programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 --
 # Lesson Aims
 This lesson will enable readers to:
-* Set up a workflow where exploratory, distant reading is used as a context that guides the selection of individual data points for close reading
+* Set up a workflow where exploratory, distant reading is used as a context to guide the selection of individual data points for close reading
 * Employ exploratory analyses to find patterns in structured data
 * Apply and combine basic filtering and arranging functions in R (if you have no or little knowledge of R, we recommend looking at the lesson [R Basics with Tabular Data](/en/lessons/r-basics-with-tabular-data))